-Many of our young people have emotional and behaviour needs linked in some cases to their disabilities.
-Many have been unsuccessful at mainstream schools and other special schools and many have very complex family circumstances.
-We have a range of systems in place for helping to support and develop students' emotional well- being.
-These include the input of our skilled behaviour support team and behaviour mentors who provide targeted input and guidance to individuals and groups of students and their parents
+Many of our young people have social and emotional and behaviour needs linked into their disabilities.
+Some have been unsuccessful at mainstream schools and other special schools and may have very complex family circumstances.
+We have interventions in place to support and develop students' emotional well- being.
+These include the input from our skilled PBS team and the Thrive Practitioner, who work with the class teams to provide targeted input and guidance to individual and groups of students and their parents.